eldandee/upol-bot/README.md

-# Discord bot for the UPOL discord server
+# DiscordBot for the UPOL server.